Challenges of Winning a Medical Malpractice Lawsuit

 Finding a qualified lawyer is often critical to the success of a medical malpractice case, usually much more so than in a standard personal injury case.
 Medical malpractice is a specialized area of the law, so you want a lawyer who specializes in medical malpractice, or who at least has extensive experience handling these kinds of cases.

 The right lawyer will know how to locate, sift through, and analyze the immense amount of medical evidence that usually comes into play in a typical medical malpractice case.
-When a medical expert's help is needed (which is usually inevitable in these cases), the lawyer will have an extensive list of qualified professionals to contact.
+When a medical expert's help is needed (which is usually inevitable in these cases), the lawyer will have a network of qualified professionals to contact.

 An experienced lawyer will also know how the game is played when it's time to talk settlement with the health care provider's insurance company.
 (Learn more about medical malpractice settlements.)